 The word "Feral" probably describes many banks and financial institutions.
+The thing is that the Federal Reserve Bank California New York, as there is no California in that US state.
+The ridiculous misspelling of "CARLIFORNIA" should give the scam away on the spot.
 But then there is this gem from an idiot who claimed to be the manager of DHL in Benin.
 He responded to my initial scambaiting with this.

-The bad English is typical of scam emails from French-speaking Benin, but most scam emails are composed as templates by people who actually speak reasonable English, considering that this is not their first language.
+The bad English is typical of scam emails from French-speaking Benin, but most scam emails are composed as templates by scam tools vendors who actually speak reasonable English.
 But when non-English-speaking African scammers have to respond to a reply, then they revert to what I call African Pidgin English (APE), a very apt acronym.
 Here is the APE response to my reply to the scam, when I demanded a photo of the DHL shipment form for the mythical consignment that had my details on it as the recipient.

 So there is the classic African Pidgin English (APE) reply from a semi-illiterate non-English-speaking African scammer.
 Believe it or not, plenty of Americans, Britons and Australians fall for this pathetic sort of scam and cannot perceive the difference between an original template scam email and the ridiculously bad reply, such as this example.

 Here is a nice one from an African fool.